vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/047_dIrghAyuH_prAptiH/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix. and in TS. (iii.
-1. 91-2), and KÇS.
-Not used by Kāuç.; appears in Vāit.
+1. 91-2), and KśS.
+Not used by Kāuś.; appears in Vāit.
 (21. 7) in the agniṣṭoma, with vi.
 48 and ix.
 1. 11-13, at the savanas.

 ## Translations